sasupe/teeterbot/README.md

 TeeterBot base simulation has been taken from github: robustify/teeterbot.
-Various controllers and path follwing codes will be developed in this package
+Various controllers and path planning codes will be developed in this package
 # TeeterBot
 TeeterBot is a self-balancing robot simulation model for ROS / Gazebo.
 The dimensions and mass of each component are easily configured using launch file arguments, so it is easy to adjust physical parameters to test robustness of control algorithms.